xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 </div>

 This lets you see that the script runs without errors.
 The grid engine will also report back any errors, it just takes more time to debug as you have to wait for the program to get dispatched to a node, for it to fail, and UGE to return the error messages to you.

+##### Running the basic script on UGE

+Ok, now we need to run it, using the grid engine.
+You dispatch jobs using the *qsub* command.
+You use this command as follows:

 Many thanks, including:
 The terminal tag from [http://jumpstartlab.com](http://jumpstartlab.com/news/archives/2013/10/16/octopress-terminal-tag)